Anubis-programmer/ANUVerzum/documentation/USERS_MANUAL.md

 <h2 id="anulytics-api">Tracking users - <strong>The Anulytics API</strong></h2>

 <strong><code>&lt;ANUVerzum /&gt;</code> JS Framework</strong> comes with its built-in analytics tool.<br>
-Unlike the most analytics tools, <strong>Anulytics API</strong> is designed to send the collected informations only once: when the user leaves the page (either changing tab, navigating to a different domain or closing the page / browser).<br>
-This way, no unnecessary XHR calls are made, which could otherwise negatively impact performance and user experience.
+Every tracked event (user interaction, navigation, state change, page leave) is sent to your server immediately as an individual HTTP POST request.
 - It has two public interfaces: <code>&lt;Anu.Anulytics.Provider /&gt;</code> and <code>Anu.Anulytics.trackEvent()</code>.
 - In order to use the built-in analytics tool, you must wrap all your components you want to track within <code>&lt;Anu.Anulytics.Provider /&gt;</code> component
 (without this, you can't use <code>Anu.Anulytics.trackEvent()</code> event tracker functionality).

 <h3 id="anulytics-provider">Wrapping up your front-end project within the <code>&lt;Anu.Anulytics.Provider /&gt;</code> component</h3>

-- This component is responsible for the aggregation of the collected data and sends it to the server.
+- This component configures the analytics endpoint and sends each tracked event to the server as an individual HTTP POST request.
 It can have only one child element.
-- Once the user leaves the page or navigates to / focuses on another tab, the component sends the collected data to the user-defined server via HTTP POST method.
+- Every event — initialization, navigation, user action, state change, or page leave — is sent immediately when it occurs.
 - It takes 4 properties:
     - <code>analyticsUrl</code>, which is a string that represents the URL of the server you want to send the data you collected.
     - <code>userData</code> is an object of data about the user.